DevExpress/testcafe-examples/examples/wait-for-file-download/README.md

 **Test Code**: [test.js](test.js)

-This example shows how to set a test to wait for the file download.
+This example shows how to specify that a test should to wait for the file to download.

 Before the test begins, it obtains the `downloadedFilePath`.
 If the file already exists on the path, the test removes the file to save the download without warnings or errors.